RunestoneInteractive/java4python/_sources/Java4Python/firstjavaprogram.rst

 it carefully to see what we can learn about the Java language.
 This simple example illustrates a few very important rules:

-1. Every Java program must define a class, all code is inside a class.
+1. Every Java program must define a class, and all code is inside a class

 2. Everything in Java must have a type